karlosagudo/fixtro/docs/events.md

 Its a simple class with this methods:
  - when: Will show the datetime when this event happened
  - getInfo: get the info messages
+ - setInfo: manipulate the info messages
  - getErrors: get the error messages
+ - setErrors: set the errors
  - setStopSignal: If its set to true, fixtro will launch an exception and stop at this very moment.
  - setPassSignal: If its set to true, will not execute the checker.
 (THIS IS FOR CHECKERS-FIXERS ONLY)

 ## How to use this listeners:
 Example, in case you want to stop fixtro: